osscar-org/osscar-website/_sources/courses/statistical_mechanics.md

 [![Materials Cloud Tool osscar-qmcourse](https://raw.githubusercontent.com/materialscloud-org/mcloud-badge/main/badges/img/mcloud_badge_tools.svg)](https://osscar-quantum-mechanics.matcloud.xyz/voila/render/statistical-mechanics/ising_model.ipynb)

 Magnetism is an important physical property of materials.
-The Ising model is a simple and successful model to predict the net magnetization of a regular lattice of spins.
-Here, we used Ising model to predict the ferromagnetic or antiferromagnetic behavior of a square (2D) spin lattice.
+The Ising model is a simple and successful model used to predict the net magnetization of a regular lattice of spins.
+Here, we have used Ising model to predict the ferromagnetic or antiferromagnetic behaviour of a square (2D) spin lattice.

 ```{image} ./images/ising_model.png
 :alt: ising model